initia-labs/builder.js/README.md

 # initia builder.js

-This SDK is a Javascript wrapper for Initia Move Compiler which is implemented using [ffi-napi](https://www.npmjs.com/package/ffi-napi) library.
+This SDK is a Javascript wrapper for Initia Move Compiler using [ffi-napi](https://www.npmjs.com/package/ffi-napi) library.

 ## How to install